 Positive Christian engagement in the Middle East requires Christians who understand the Middle East on its own terms.
 To that end, Philos offers a one year language scholarship for a select number of highly-driven individuals who are pursuing a Middle East-related career to study its languages with the help of digital tools.
 Scholarship recipients receive full Gold-Level access to Rosetta Stone for one year and the opportunity to achieve intermediate proficiency in one of four Middle Eastern languages: Arabic, Hebrew, Turkish or Persian.
 Recipients get access to standard Rosetta Stone learning materials as well as unlimited access to native speakers for real-time assistance in conversation, reading, and writing.

 The best applicants will demonstrate strong academic and professional credentials, consistent and commendable character, concrete plans for a career in Middle Eastern affairs, and strong participation in The Philos leadership network.
-Please note that preference is given to graduates of other Philos programs, especially The Philos Leadership Institute, and Philos membership is required for eligibility.
+Please note that preference is given to graduates of other Philos programs, especially The Philos Leadership Institute.

 Recipients will be required to complete:

 - 1 live tutoring session (25 min) per week

 - A final Oral Proficiency Interview with a score of at least intermediate-low

 To learn more, contact Leadership Network Associate Brittany Densieski.